-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

 If you knock $30 million off revenues and make proportionate changes in Adjusted EBITDA, you get price targets that measure -8%, 43%, and 97% from present levels in the bear/base/bull scenarios respectively.

 Finally, a more nebulous risk is that the cycle turns by the end of the year, cutting off construction growth.
 If Tecnoglass cannot find projects for the following year, multiples could come down sharply.
-They do have almost a half-billion dollars of backlog, which guards against this possibility somewhat.
+It does have almost a half-billion dollars of backlog, which guards against this possibility somewhat.
 But as the most recent quarter demonstrated, backlog only matters if the projects are actually going through.

 Conclusion